-- 1. General Fund Emphasis: Budgets should be prepared with a goal that the FY2011/12 Net County Cost or General Fund Contribution to programs will not exceed the FY2010/11 level, pending the outcome of actual Year End Fund Balance.
-Additionally, where operationally viable, budgets should reflect reductions of 10% in the departments' total labor costs over their FY2010/11 Final Budget, reducing discretionary levels of services and/or eliminating discretionary programs.
+- General Fund Emphasis: Budgets should be prepared with a goal that the FY2009/10 Net County Cost or General Fund Contribution to programs will not exceed the FY2008/09 level, pending the outcome of actual Year End Fund Balance.
 Wherever possible, reductions in General Fund Contribution or Net County Cost should be sought.
-Increases in General Fund Contribution or Net County Cost may be proposed, consistent with the Board's priorities and the County Strategic Plan. - 2.
-Contributions to Outside Organizations: The budget should not include contributions to outside organizations not controlled by the Board, such as the State Courts. - 3.
+Increases in General Fund Contribution or Net County Cost may be proposed, consistent with the Board's priorities and the County Strategic Plan. - Contributions to Outside Organizations: The budget should not include contributions to outside organizations, such as the State Courts. - 3.
 Maximize the Board's Discretion: Wherever legally possible, revenues are to be treated as discretionary resources, rather than as dedicated to a particular program or service.
-The goal is to give the Board as much flexibility as possible in allocating resources to local priorities, including the Goals and Objectives outlined in the County Strategic Plan.
+The goal is to give the Board as much flexibility as possible in allocating resources to local priorities including the Goals and Objectives outlined in the County Strategic Plan.
 To the extent allowed by law, fund existing programs or activities with dedicated funding sources.
 This will free up scarce discretionary resources to fund Board priorities. - 4.
-Pursuit of New Revenues: Pursue additional revenue sources, to the fullest extent possible for all services, and for feesetting purposes, identify total cost (including indirect costs). - 5.
-Discretionary Programs: Do not recommend new discretionary programs unless the programs are stated Board priorities, are fully funded by non-General Fund sources in FY2011/12, and will continue to be in future years.
+Pursuit of New Revenues: Pursue additional revenue sources, to the fullest extent possible for all services, as well as total cost identification (including indirect costs) for fee-setting purposes.
+To the extent possible, any new revenue sources for programs receiving General Fund support should be used to offset the cost of existing staff and programs, rather than funding new staff or programs.

-- 6. Pursue Operational Efficiencies: Explore reducing expenditures and maximizing revenues through consolidation of functions and streamlining of County operations. - 7.
+- Discretionary Programs: Do not propose new discretionary programs unless the programs are fully funded in FY2009/10 and continue to be in future years. - 6.
+Pursue Operational Efficiencies: Explore reducing expenditures and maximizing revenues through consolidation of functions and streamlining of County operations. - 7.
 County Share: If funding is reduced, there should be no increased County share for programs funded primarily from non-General Fund sources, unless increased County share is mandated or the program is a high priority for the Board of Supervisors and the amounts are reasonable in light of the County's fiscal situation.